Opening Saturday, November 22nd, from 4PM - 7PM

 On view through Friday, January 16th

-ANDREW RAFACZ continues the 2014 fall season with Volatility Smile, a new video wall sculpture by Philip Vanderhyden.
-This is the artist’s second solo exhibition with the gallery.
+ANDREW RAFACZ continues the 2014 fall season with Skymall, a two-person exhibition featuring a new installation and object by Jeff Gibson and Ethan Breckenridge.
+This is the artists’ first exhibition with the gallery.
 It continues through Saturday, January 16, 2015.